 Symptom guide

-Upper Back Pain With Breathing: Imaging-Related Causes Doctors May Consider
+Upper Back Pain With Breathing: Causes, When to Worry, and What Imaging May Show

 Educational overview only.
 Imaging findings, clinician review, and the full clinical picture matter more than a symptom page alone.